 Musicians like athletes, can develop physical problems as a result of their practice.
 It doesn’t matter what musical instrument you are playing.
-You should make sure you prevent physical injuries, by being aware of the injury symptoms and how to deal with them.
+You should make sure you prevent physical injuries, by being aware of the injury symptoms and know how to deal with them.
 Though musicians were and still are told to “play through the pain” it can’t always be true or the best strategy.
 Unfortunately, performing artists have generally kept their problems and injuries to themselves throughout the time.
 However, education on proper playing technique is essential to avoid injuries.

 Your sitting position or the way you hold your instrument is one the first things that should be checked.
 At the first glance, some may think that this is only for the beginners.
 But I’ve personally seen many professionals who still have problem with their sitting position, and they aren’t aware of it.
 So if you are studying with a teacher, it’s always a good idea to ask him/her to check your sitting position or/and the way you hold your instrument.
 Not all teachers pay enough attention to this area until you ask them to.
 Don’t worry if you are no longer studying with a teacher, you can always watch famous artists positions (preferably those who have an academic background) and compare it with your own.
 In that case, I suggest you not to limit yourself with one or two artists.
 This way, you make sure that you compare something that is in common with most of the performing artists.

 The best way to re-check if your positions are correct is to see if you are feeling comfortable enough.
 Can you move your fingers easily without so much pressure and/or any pain?
 Do you feel any weakness, cramping or stiffness?